Towards the tail end of last year, we started thinking about the next evolution of our cloud skills training portfolio.

 The cloud has been normalised in the years since we started our training partnerships with Microsoft, Amazon and Google and we feel, quite strongly, that we need to help our customers take those next steps in their cloud journeys.

 Over the next few months, we will be launching a raft of instructor-led training covering those next steps.
-We offer courses covering Ansible and Terraform, but the ones I'd like to write about today are the Cloud Native Computing Foundation Kubernetes courses.
+Very soon you'll be able to attend courses covering Ansible and Terraform, but the first courses off the block are Cloud Native Computing Foundation Kubernetes courses.
+Cue this article.

 So – cloud is the new normal.
 Very few organisations are operating today without consuming one or more cloud service.
 But cloud native isn't about running everything in the cloud, it's about applying the principles of cloud computing – auto-scaling, self-healing, rolling updates, microservices, containers, declarative versus imperative, observability, and more – wherever you're actually running your workloads, be it in a cloud, in many clouds, or even in traditional data centres.